 Leading Vascular Clinic with Well-Equipped Laboratory

-Cerebral bleeding or hemorrhage is the bleeding inside the skull.
-In Other words, the bleeding that occurs within or around the brain is called Cerebral bleeding.
+Cerebral Bleed/Hemorrhage is the bleeding inside the skull.
+In Other Words, the bleeding that occurs within or around the brain is called Cerebral bleeding.
 It is also referred to as a brain bleed or intracranial hemorrhage.
 Enclosed inside of the skull, if there is any leaking blood in the brain, it can be subjected to compression and cause damage to the parts of the brain.

-Brain hemorrhage is a life threatening cause due to internal or external bleeding.
-After completion of complete diagnostic study, our Vascular specialists gives the treatment accordingly
+Cerebral Bleed/Hemorrhage is a life-threatening cause due to internal or external bleeding.
+After completion of a complete diagnostic study, our Vascular specialists give the treatment accordingly

 - Sudden headache